E-commerce

 Competitor ads and messaging: inspiration without copying, respect for intellectual property.

-Copied aggressive promotion: verify margin and capacity before responding in kind.
+If an aggressive promotion is copied, check margin and capacity before responding in kind.

 Algorithm monitoring